vinod-kanigicherla/SMSafety/README.md

-# V-Safety: Android Safety App
+# SMSafety: Android Safety App

 Safety app that allows you to send an alert message to the added emergency contacts.